tangrams/tangram-es/README.md

 ```

 If you run into problems deploying to an iOS device, see [this note](https://github.com/tangrams/tangram-es/wiki/iOS-Notes).

+### iOS Binary Framework  ###
+**EXPERIMENTAL**

+An iOS binary framework bundle targeted for ARM architectures can be produced by following the instructions for iOS Devices above, and then copying the Xcode project out of the `/ios` directory and overwriting the CMake produced project.
+Then, copy the `tangram_framework` folder out of `/ios` and drop that in the same directory as the Xcode project.
+This will allow you to open the Xcode project and build the `tangram_framework` target in Xcode.

+Future releases will include simulator support, and a more streamlined / automated system for moving files into place.

 ### Android ###
 To build for Android you'll need to have installed both the [Android SDK](http://developer.android.com/sdk/installing/index.html?pkg=tools) and the [Android NDK](https://developer.android.com/tools/sdk/ndk/index.html).
 Set an `ANDROID_HOME` environment variable with the root directory of your SDK and an `ANDROID_NDK` environment variable with the root directory of your NDK.